Political and religious beliefs of Stanley Kubrick: Politics

 In his interview with The New York Times, Kubrick stated that his view of mankind's innate capacity for violence and terror was closer to those of Christianity than to humanism or Jewish theology, saying, "I mean, it's essentially Christian theology anyway, that view of man."

 Kubrick appeared to believe that freedom and social libertarianism is still worth pursuing even if mankind is ultimately ignoble, and that evil on the part of the individual—however undesirable—is still preferable in contrast to the evil of a totalitarian society.
 Kubrick said in an interview with Gene Siskel:

 To restrain man is not to redeem him...
 I think the danger is not that authority will collapse, but that, finally, in order to preserve itself, it will become very repressive...
 Law and order is not a phony issue, not just an excuse for the Right to go further right.

+In Kubrick's interview with Playboy, Eric Nordern brought up the notion that critics saw "not only a deep pessimism but also a kind of misanthropy" in his work, bringing up a suggestion by one reviewer that the ending of Dr. Strangelove suggested "the earth were being cleansed of an infection", to which Kubrick responded:

+Good God, no. You don’t stop being concerned with man because you recognize his essential absurdities and frailties and pretensions.
+To me, the only real immorality is that which endangers the species; and the only absolute evil, that which threatens its annihilation.
+In the deepest sense, I believe in man’s potential and in his capacity for progress.
+In Strangelove, I was dealing with the inherent irrationality in man that threatens to destroy him; that irrationality is with us as strongly today, and must be conquered.
+But a recognition of insanity doesn’t imply a celebration of it—nor a sense of despair and futility about the possibility of curing it.

+In that interview Nordern also asked "Do you believe that some form of all-powerful world government, or some radically new social, political and economic system, could deal intelligently and farsightedly with such problems as nuclear war?", and Kubrick replied that he saw no better alternative to democracy:

+Well, none of the present systems has worked very well, but I don’t know what we’d replace them with.
+The idea of a group of philosopher kings running everything with benign and omniscient paternalism is always attractive, but where do we find the philosopher kings?
+And if we do find them, how do we provide for their successors?
+No, it has to be conceded that democratic society, with all its inherent strains and contradictions, is unquestionably the best system anyone ever worked out.
+I believe it was Churchill who once remarked that democracy is the worst social system in the world, except for all the others.